The Fox Tan Rapid Elixir Review

 Review

-Highly moisturizing: The Fox Tan Rapid Elixir has a moisturizing rating of 6.6 out of 10.
+According to CreamScan analysis, The Fox Tan Rapid Elixir is highly moisturizing, with a moisturizing rating of 6.6 out of 10.

 Is it more humectant or occlusive?
 This product has relatively comparable levels of humectancy and occlusivity: a high humectancy of 7.0 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈3.0%) and Aloe Barbadensis Leaf Juice (est. ≈2.5%), and a high occlusivity of 6.3 out of 10, mainly due to the significant content of Prunus Amygdalus Dulcis (Sweet Almond) Oil (est. ≈9.0%) and Dimethicone (est. ≈2.0%).